hyperledger/indy-hipe/text/rich-schemas/README.md

 selected by the issuer.

 ### Credential Definitions
-The current format for Sovrin credential definitions provides a method for issuers to specify a schema and provide public key data for credentials they issue.
+The current format for Indy credential definitions provides a method for issuers to specify a schema and provide public key data for credentials they issue.
 This ties the schema and public key data values to the issuer's DID.
 The verifier uses the credential definition to check the validity of each signed credential attribute presented to the verifier.

-The new credential definition object that uses rich schemas is a minor modification of the current Sovrin credential definition.
+The new credential definition object that uses rich schemas is a minor modification of the current Indy credential definition.
 The new format is expressed using JSON-LD, but has the same public key data.
 Instead of referencing a schema, the new credential definition references a mapping object.

 ### Presentation Definitions
-A Sovrin proof request is the current means whereby a verifier asks for data from a holder.
+An Indy proof request is the current means whereby a verifier asks for data from a holder.
 A proof request contains a set of named desired proof attributes with corresponding restrictions that limit the potential sources for the attribute data according to the desired source schema, issuer DID, credential